 Within the Vitis IDE, the AI Engine design can be included into the larger complete system, combining all aspects of the design into a unified flow where simulation, hardware emulation, debug, and deployment are possible.

-Xilinx® Vitis Model Composer is a model-based design tool that enables rapid design exploration within the Simulink® and MATLAB® environments.
+AMD Vitis Model Composer is a model-based design tool that enables rapid design exploration within the Simulink® and MATLAB® environments.
 It facilitates AI Engine ADF graph development and testing at the system level, allowing the user to incorporate RTL and HLS blocks with AI Engine kernels and/or graphs in the same simulation.
 Leveraging the signal generation and visualization features within Simulink and MATLAB enables the DSP engineer to design and debug in a familiar environment.
+To learn how to use Versal AI Engines with Vitis Model Composer, visit the AI Engine resource page.

 Also available is the PCIe-based VCK5000 development card featuring Versal AI Core devices with AI Engines, built for high throughput AI inference in the data center.